Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 Business Efficiency May Lower

-So, tardiness can reduce your company’s efficiency and, ultimately, your bottom line, in two ways.
-First, when one employee consistently shows up late but you do nothing to correct the behavior, other employees become frustrated and their work may suffer.
-Second, those other employees have now become disengaged and may develop bad habits of their own, such as tardiness.
+- When one employee consistently shows up late but you do nothing to correct the behavior, other employees become frustrated and their work may suffer.

-May Be a Case of Discrimination
+May Be Considered Discrimination

 Avoiding disciplining a tardy employee could rise to the level of employee discrimination.
-As I always tell managers: What you do for one, do for all.

 If you penalize some employees for being late and not others, it might violate anti-discrimination laws.

 Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating against employees based on race, color, religion, sex, and national origin.
 Even if you do this unintentionally, it’s still against the law and could result in employee lawsuits and fines from the U.S. Department of Labor (DOL) and the Equal Employment Opportunity Commission (EEOC).

 Bottom Line